Showing posts with label 1988. Show all posts

 Oi, come back!

-Please, ignore the crude visuals because it's never boring exploring a dungeon and this one is particularly easy to get into from the start.
+Ignore the visuals because it's never boring exploring a dungeon, and this one is particularly easy to get into.
 Of course, it soon delivers more than enough challenges to test our nerves.
-Each dungeon is different but also with enough familiarity of what to expect.
-So it's not long until one of two things happens...
+Each dungeon is different, but has enough familiarity with what to expect.
+It's not long until one of two things happens...

-Battles - a confrontation happens often with enemies appearing from out of the darkness without any prior warning.
-That's right, you won't see any thing approaching from the corner of a room - they simply appear (which is disappointing compared to Rogue).
-This puts you into battle mode that follows a series of turns and your performance depends on strength along with other attributes like your agility, dexterity, and weaponry.
+Battles - a confrontation happens often with enemies appearing from out of the darkness without any warning.
+That's right, you won't see anything approaching from the corner of a room - they simply appear (which is disappointing compared to Rogue).
+This puts you into battle mode that follows a series of turns, and your performance depends on strength, along with other attributes like your agility, dexterity, and weaponry.

-Any explorer continues the fight and carries on regardless, so I've heard.
-Determined players will source many items to help the good fight, be it spells, potions, and much more.
+Any explorer continues the fight and carries on regardless.
+Determined players will source items to help, be it spells, potions, and more.
 Treasure chests are always worth opening and are often located in secret areas that can only be found by uncovering hidden passages.
 It always pays to investigate everywhere.

-However, the dungeon is a dark and dangerous place which means you need a load of torches and picnic food.
-Torches do not last very long at all so you may wish to stockpile those!
-Nutrition and health are replenished with the foods you find and eat.
+However, the dungeon is a dangerous place, which means you need a load of torches and picnic food.
+Torches do not last very long, so you may wish to stockpile them.
+Nutrition and health are replenished with the foods you eat.
 Health comes from spellcasting or using the healing function, if applicable to that character.

-This is actually a bigger game than you might first assume.
-I first imagined a poor clone of Rogue, but it plays well and feels designed more for action whilst just happening to look roguelike.
-Yep, everything feels centred around the battles - which happen constantly.
-Hey, if you think that you can create a better game then there is an editor to try?
+This is a bigger game than you might assume.
+I first imagined a clone of Rogue, but it plays well and feels designed more for action, whilst just happening to look roguelike.
+Yep, everything feels centred around the battles.
+Hey, if you think that you can create a better game, then there is an editor to try.

 I'm genuinely having a blast playing something new (new to me).
-Hey, guess what?
+Guess what?
 It is screenshot time...

 Hang on, that door appears to lead to a dead end!!
 Or is there a secret passageway?